The 12 Prettiest Places in Paris You Need to See

 • 🏨 Where to Stay: Hôtel Le Walt – Boutique hotel with stunning Eiffel Tower views from select rooms

-Feeling trapped in endless Zoom calls?
+Find a cheap flight to Paris and this is undoubtedly the first place you’ll see…either on the plane or when you touch down.
 Standing atop this 330-meter icon in the 7th arrondissement will instantly reset your perspective on life.
-Eiffel Tower offers three observation levels with the summit providing views stretching 70km on clear days.
+The Eiffel Tower offers three observation levels with the summit providing views stretching 70km on clear days.
 Skip the long lines by booking tickets online or arriving early.

 The tower transforms after sunset with a dazzling light show every hour until 1am.
 For the perfect Instagram moment, head to Trocadéro Plaza across the Seine.
 Between visits, relax on the grassy Champ de Mars with locals enjoying picnics beneath this engineering marvel that once scandalized Parisians.